Agalychnis callidryas: Reproduction and life cycle

-Red-eyed tree frog embryos use natural day and night light cycles as a signal for when to hatch, and tend to hatch just after nightfall.
-Red-eyed tree frog eggs may hatch early (exhibiting phenotypic plasticity) when a change in the environment signals a danger to their survival.
-Dragonflies, fish, and water beetles prey on the tadpoles.
-The tadpoles remain in the water from three weeks to several months, until they metamorphose into frogs.
-The time of metamorphosis depends on duration of larval stage, which varies depending on environment.
-After metamorphosis, the color of tadpoles' torsos changes from green to brown, and their eyes, which are initially yellow, turn into deep red without much side patterning.
+Depending on environmental conditions, the newly hatched tadpoles will stay in the water for a few weeks or months before metamorphosing into adult frogs.
+The timing of metamorphosis depends on the duration of the larval stage, which varies with environmental factors.
+After metamorphosis, the color of the tadpoles' torsos changes from green to brown, and their eyes, which are initially yellow, turn into deep red without much side patterning.
 These changes mark maturity.
-The lifespan of red-eyed tree frogs is about five years.
+The lifespan of red-eyed tree frogs is about five years in the wild.